Anupama Parameswaran

-Anupama Parameswaran (born 18 February 1996) is an Indian actress who predominantly works in Telugu, Malayalam and Tamil films.
-She debuted with a supporting role in the Malayalam romance film Premam (2015), which became an industry hit.
-Her notable work includes in films such as A Aa (2016), Sathamanam Bhavati (2017), Hello Guru Prema Kosame (2018), Maniyarayile Ashokan (2020), Kurup (2021) and Karthikeya 2 (2022).
+Anupama Parameswaran (born 18 February 1996) is an Indian actress who primarily works in Telugu, Malayalam and Tamil films.
+Anupama made her debut with the successful Malayalam film Premam (2015) and is known for her work in Kodi (2016), Jomonte Suvisheshangal (2017), Vunnadhi Okate Zindagi (2017), Natasaarvabhowma (2019), Karthikeya 2 (2022), Tillu Square (2024) and Dragon (2025).

-Early life and education
+Early life

-Anupama was born on 18 February 1996 to malayali family in Irinjalakuda, Thrissur district, Kerala to Parameswaran Erekkath and Sunitha Parameswaran.
+Anupama was born on 18 February 1996 into a Malayali family in Irinjalakuda, Thrissur district, Kerala to Parameswaran Erekkath and Sunitha Parameswaran.
 She has a younger brother Akshay.
-She attended CMS College Kottayam, Kerala where she majored in Communicative English until she discontinued college to pursue acting.
+She attended CMS College Kottayam, Kerala where she majored in Communicative English until she discontinued her education to pursue acting.